Sweet Red Bean Paste (Anko) – 餡子

 You can also freeze anko in an air tight storage container and it should keep for 2-3 months.

 - Fluffy Japanese cheesecake

-- Japanese restaurant style ginger dressing
+- Japanese style pumpkin pudding

 Did you like this Sweet Red Bean Paste (Anko) Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print